larsme/SNC/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\text{cs}_k = \text{cd}_{j_{\text{min},k}} \text{cd}_{j_{\text{max},k}}"> \
 where  <img src="https://render.githubusercontent.com/render/math?math=w_\text{pow}"> represents a trainable sensitivity to depth deviations in each layer.

-Like depth in NC, this version of smoothness is further interpolated with NConvs and thus remains one step ahead of the depth propagation.
+Smoothness is further interpolated with NConvs, remaining one step ahead of the depth propagation.
 However unlike depth its purpose is to represent edges, which are typically lines, not areas. u(ndirected)SNC, the model described so far, is turned into full SNC by using 4 different smoothness channels to represent 4 possible edge directions.
 For each intermediate pixel, <img src="https://render.githubusercontent.com/render/math?math=s_{ij}"> now multiplies the edge direction it has to cross to connect i and j.